akpw/batch-mp-tools/README.md

 [Tagger](https://github.com/akpw/batch-mp-tools#tagger) manages media metadata, such as tags and artwork.
 Setting those in selected media file over multiple nested directories now becomes a breeze, with just a few simple commands working uniformly over almost any imaginable media formats.
 While being simple at its core, Tagger also provides support for advanced metadata manipulation such as template processing, regexp-based replace in selected tags, etc.

 [BMFP](https://github.com/akpw/batch-mp-tools#bmfp) is all about efficient media content processing, such as conversion between various formats, segmenting / fragmenting media files, denoising audio, detaching individual audio / video streams, etc. As processing media files can typically be resource consuming BMFP is designed to take advantage of multi-core processors, breaking up jobs into individual tasks that are then run as separate processes on individual CPU cores.
+BMFP is built on top of [FFmpeg](http://ffmpeg.org/download.html), which needs to be installed and available in the command line.

 All three tools share the core concept of various transformations applied to generated stream of file systems entries.
 Consequently all of them also share the same set of global options, such as recursive processing, files / folders filtering, etc. A quick way to check on that is to run:
 ````